FraMuCoder/SlotNVM/README.md

 | SlotNVM16CRC<>   |      256 |   250 |                2560 |               65 |
 | SlotNVM32CRC<>   |      128 |   128 |                3328 |               33 |
 | SlotNVM64CRC<>   |       64 |    64 |                3712 |               17 |

+If non of the classes abouve fits you needs or if you use a non AVR microcontroller or you want to use external EEPROM you need to use the class SlotNVM.
+Also you need to implement an access class.
+As a template you can use NVMBase or ArduinoEEPROM.

+    // Include the header
+    #include <SlotNVM.h>
+    #include <MyAccessClass.h>

+    // Create an instance, with
+    //   no provision
+    //   default slot count (based on cluster count)
+    //   no CRC
+    //   default random function (rand())
+    SlotNVM<MyAccessClass, 32> slotNVM;

+    int starts = 1;

+    void setup() {
+      Serial.begin(115200);

+      // Call begin() once
+      slotNVM.begin();
+      // Init random generator for better wear leveling srand(analogRead(0));

+      // ...
+    }

 ## Install